 There are different ways of consulting a doctor:

-Booked appointments are for 15 minutes, can be made up to two weeks in advance, and you can choose doctor.
-Although 15 minutes is significantly longer than average for UK surgery, this may still not be enough time to cover all your problems properly, and the doctor may ask you to come back, or even to book a double appointment.
+Each GP appointment is 15 minutes and although this is significantly longer than average for UK GP practices, this may still not be enough time to cover all your problems properly, and the doctor may ask you to come back, or even to book a double appointment.
 Please understand that this is so that you can be given the best care.

 Surgeries will normally start on time.
 We expect patients to be seen within 15 minutes of their appointment time and in the event of a delay we will offer an explanation.
 Please ensure that you’re punctual for your appointments as this helps prevent unnecessary delays.
 If you are more than 10 minutes late for your appointment, you will be asked to reschedule it.
 Please let us know as soon as possible if you can't keep an appointment as we can offer it to someone else.

 On Thursdays evenings we offer late appointments with our doctors, nurse and health care assistant between 6.30 and 8:00 pm.